Fantastic Flea Control

 It is important that you read this before calling us about fleas.

-We have an excellent flea program using boric acid inside and nematodes (microscopic parasitic worms which eat flea eggs) outside.
+We are more than just a flea exterminator.
+We have an excellent natural flea control program using boric acid inside and nematodes (microscopic parasitic worms which eat flea eggs) outside.
 Boric acid is less toxic than table salt, odorless and non-staining.

 This is a layman’s explanation of how pets and fleas are related.
 Anyone who can read should be able to understand it.
 I don’t have proof for all this, but upon application, it works!